BCLS-ESQs/platform/DEPLOY-TO-RENDER-NOW.md

-﻿#  ESQs AI Legal Platform - Render Deployment Guide
+#  ESQs-Platform-Enhanced-v4-5-2 - Render Deployment Guide

 ## Your Platform is Ready!